janislublinskis/affiliate_links_app/README.md

 **1. Unpack project's bundle file**

 Note: Make sure you have git installed locally on your computer first.
-In your terminal go to folder, where you wish to clone this project, then enter command 'git clone links.bundle affiliate_links_app'
+In your terminal go to folder, where you wish to clone this project, then enter command `git clone links.bundle affiliate_links_app`

 **2. cd into affiliate_links_app**

 **3. Install Composer Dependencies**

-With command 'composer install'
+With command `composer install`

 **4. Install NPM Dependencies**

-With command 'npm install'
+With command `npm install`

 **5. Create a copy of your .env file**

-With command 'cp .env.example .env'
+With command `cp .env.example .env`

 **6. Generate an app encryption key**